Ozamiz: American period and World War II

-Contemporary Period
+Contemporary period

 After the war, Misamis became a chartered city by virtue of Republic Act 321 on July 16, 1948.
-This also renamed Misamis to Ozamiz, after the hero José Ozámiz who hailed from the province of Misamis Occidental and who at one time also served as its first governor and congressional representative of the Lone District of Misamis Occidental, a delegate to the 1935 Constitutional Convention that resulted in the creation of the 1935 Constitution for the Philippine Commonwealth Government.
-In 1941, José Ozámiz was elected to the Philippine Senate.
+This also renamed Misamis to Ozamiz, after the hero José Ozámiz who hailed from the province of Misamis Occidental and who at one time also served as its first governor, congressional representative of the Lone District of Misamis Occidental, and a delegate to the 1935 Constitutional Convention that resulted in the creation of the 1935 Constitution for the Philippine Commonwealth Government.
+José Ozámiz was also elected to the Philippine Senate in 1941.
+This made Ozamiz the 4th city in Mindanao, after Zamboanga, Davao, and Marawi.

+On April 1, 1955, Ozamiz was struck by the 1955 Lanao earthquake, at 2:17 am.
+The 7.4-magnitude earthquake caused the destruction of the city's parish church and the southwest bastion of the Fuerte de la Concepcion y del Triunfo.
+Major cracks were also present in the city's roads.
+President Ramon Magsaysay declared a state of calamity in Ozamiz, as well as in the provinces of Misamis Occidental, Misamis Oriental, Lanao, and Surigao.

 On February 25, 2000, three Super Five Transport buses aboard the M/V Our Lady of Mediatrix ferry exploded while the ferry was traveling from Kolambugan, Lanao del Norte to the Port of Ozamiz.
 The reason for the explosion was the use of large incendiary bombs, resulting in 44 deaths and more than 100 passengers wounded.

 On July 30, 2017, the Criminal Investigation and Detection Group and the Ozamiz City Police raided the house of incumbent Mayor Reynaldo Parojinog Sr. where guns were allegedly stored, resulting in the deaths of 16 people, including Mayor Parojinog, his wife Susan, and two of his siblings.
 The raid also ended with the mayor's children, incumbent Vice Mayor Nova Princess Parojinog-Echavez and Reynaldo Parojinog Jr., being arrested.
-This incident was part of the War on Drugs campaign during President Rodrigo Duterte's administration.
+This incident was part of the war on drugs campaign during President Rodrigo Duterte's administration.

 Geography

-Ozamiz is located on the east coast of Misamis Occidental.
+Ozamiz is located on the southeast coast of Misamis Occidental.
 It is nearby the Zamboanga del Sur and Zamboanga del Norte provinces to the west, and Lanao del Norte is across the Panguil Bay.

 It is bordered by Tangub to the south and Clarin to the north.
 Ozamiz is 52 km from Maria Cristina Falls, the main source of hydroelectric power in Mindanao.

+Ozamiz is located on a narrow portion of the Panguil Bay, providing marine resources as well as access to ferry and container ship transportation.
+The eastern portion of Ozamiz, including the city proper, lies on flat land, with parts of it being agricultural land.
+To the west, the flat terrain gives rise to rolling hills, being the foot of Mount Malindang.
+Near the city proper is Bukagan Hill, which is distinguishable across the mostly flat terrain of the downtown area and is visible across the bay.